 The following Parameters then need to be filled in:

 - Dataview Id: The Id of the report view from which to fetch the records to process.
-This can be found by going to the relevant report view (in View mode, not in Edit mode) and clicking on the information 'i' button.
+If you are in View mode, this can be found by going to the relevant report view and clicking on the information 'i' button.
+If you are in Edit mode, the 'i' button will not give you the correct id; instead, go to the 'Automation' tab of the relevant view and click on the 'API Reference' button.
+Here you will see the Dataview Id a few times, within the API URLs:

 - Endpoint: The endpoint for the record type that is being updated, e.g. crm/cases or accounting/sales_orders.
 This can be found by going to Configuration > Automation > API Reference.
 There is a column for 'Endpoint' (note, the ".api" part is not needed)